VectorPosse/sem_book/README.md

 # sem_book
-Structural Equation Modeling for Undergraduates
+Demystifying Structural Equation Modeling

+A textbook on structural equation modeling written for undergraduates with minimal statistics prerequisites.

 This project is open source and licensed under the [MIT license](https://opensource.org/licenses/MIT).